tanosaur/cell/README.md

 *Build for utility, thus profit*

 ### Test with integrity
-*To honor the value hypothesis, for example: if the hypothesis is 'that the graphical 'Cell' interface is intuitive, addictive', test with this interface (and not earlier)*
+*To honor the value hypothesis, for example: if the hypothesis is 'cell is successful because its graphical interface is intuitive, addictive', test with this interface (and not earlier)*

 ### Swift, not React Native
 *iOS custom keyboards are better in Swift*